 10. Inconvenient to enforce

-You can probably imagine the difficulty of monitoring and enforcing the use of seat belts in a bus full of rowdy kids, especially since the bus driver is also responsible for safely transporting them.
+You can probably imagine the difficulty of monitoring and enforcing seat belts in a bus full of rowdy kids, especially since the bus driver is also responsible for safely transporting them.

 Since it is common knowledge that this is an unrealistic expectation, car manufacturers have devised different means of keeping kids safe in collisions.